bndn/download_favorited_tweets/README.md

 - Organize the script like these following scripts: https://github.com/discordianfish/download_tweets and https://github.com/klebershimabuku/twitter-favorites
 - Save tweets in multiple tweet files
 - Allow to choose tweet attributes to save
-- Download and save only new favorited tweets

 ## Licence